frabjous/open-guide-typesetting-framework/doc/configuration.md

     Note this example starts with `.:` which specifies that the document's own directory should be searched first, and only then the project-wide resource directory if the required resource is not found in its directory.
 - `--template=[filename]` – Without this, the default pandoc template will be used.
 This may not be a problem if you have created your own pandoc settings folder with your own templates.
 - `--standalone` and `--embed-resources` — Without using these for html output, the resulting html file will not be a complete file with a header and footer and template applied, and resources such as images and stylesheets will likely not be available in the editor preview window.

+There are many other options to consider, such as `--css` to add stylesheets to html and html-based output, `--csl` to specify a citation and bibliography style different from the default Chicago style, and so on.

 Some of the above could also be done using a pandoc defaults file (see [here](https://pandoc.org/MANUAL.html#defaults-files)), but specifying them here also makes sense, especially if pandoc is used for other things on the server.